victoryang1/DAT-BOS-16/lessons/lesson-14/readme.md

 ```
 is a topic mostly related to fashion and style.

-> **Check:** Demonstrate the code you used to generate the topics above.
+**Check:** Demonstrate the code you used to generate the topics above.
 Hypothesize other topic interpretations.

 <a name="introduction-word2vec"></a>
 ## Introduction: Word2Vec (20 mins)

 `Word2Vec` is another unsupervised model for latent variable natural language processing.
-It is a model that was [orginally released by Google](https://code.google.com/p/word2vec/) and further [improved at Stanford](http://nlp.stanford.edu/projects/glove/)
+It is a model that was [originally released by Google](https://code.google.com/p/word2vec/) and further [improved at Stanford](http://nlp.stanford.edu/projects/glove/)

 This model creates *word vectors*, which are multi-dimensional representations of words.
 This is similar to having a distribution of concepts or topics that the word is associated with.